 “Now I feel like I can shine really bright and still do everything that I want to do,” Serena said.
 This is the kind of relationship everyone should strive for.

-How Serena met Alexis
+How Serena met her husband, Alexis Ohanian

 Serena and Alexis first met in 2015 at the Rome Cavalieri hotel where they were both staying.
 Alexis was hung over and sat down at a table next to Williams and her friends, oblivious to the fact that this annoyed her.